radicalventures/RAIS-Framework/README.md

 **The framework is intended as a guide and does not guarantee compliance with any applicable regulation.
 Use of the framework does not guarantee that a system is safe and that risks are adequately mitigated.**

 ## Roadmap
- - [ ] Contribution instructions
- - [ ] Add license information
+ - [ ] Add contribution instructions
- - [ ] Add RAII framework technical categories based on feedback from industry and AI research institutions
+ - [X] Add RAIS framework technical categories based on feedback from industry and AI research institutions
- - [ ] Add case studies to usage
+ - [ ] Add case studies to usage (following Oct 31 workshop during the AI Fringe in London, UK
  - [ ] Release v.2 based on feedback from the Vector Institute for Artificial Intelligence
  - [ ] Add framework variations focused on particular technologies, applications, or other specifications.